DraftKings Promo Code: Get Your Bonus Bets To Wager On NFL Draft, NBA And More

-Today is one of those days when you're glad to be a sports fan.
-The NFL Draft begins, the NBA and NHL Playoffs both have some intriguing matchups, the MLB has a strong slate of day and night games, and the Mexico Open begins as well.
-With so much on the docket, you should have multiple TV screens going for all the action.
-To make things even better, you can sign up today using the DraftKings Promo Code to get a special welcome bonus from one of the best sports betting apps.
+Friday is a big day on the sports calendar, with the NBA and NHL Playoffs in full swing, a packed slate of MLB regular season games, and the second and third rounds of the 2023 NFL Draft on the docket.
+Having all of these options presents many betting opportunities, and the DraftKings Promo Code can make it an even more exciting day.

-New customers who sign up using one of the best sportsbook promo codes will get $150 in bonus bets after making an initial $5 wager.
-Follow the steps below to create your new account on one of the top sports betting sites and get started today.
+New users who sign up with one of the best sportsbook promo codes with get $150 in bonus bets after placing an initial $5 wager.
+Use these steps below to create your new account to get started today on one of the top sports betting sites.

-To claim this offer, click on our DraftKings Promo Code link below.
-This will take you to DraftKings sign-up page where you will be asked to enter some basic personal information like your name, email address, physical email address, and phone number.
-In addition, you will be asked to enter your DOB and last four digits of your SSN for identifying purposes.
+In order to claim this offer, click the DraftKings Promo Code link below.
+This will take you to their sign-up page where you'll need to enter some basic personal information like your name, email address, physical address, and phone number.
+The next step is funding your account on one of the best sports betting apps with at least $5 in your account to activate the welcome offer.

 Claim The DraftKings Promo Code Welcome Offer

-Follow the steps above to sign up for a new account and claim the DraftKings Promo Code welcome offer.
-Once you fund your new account with $5, the promotion will activate into your account.
-As long as you are at least 21 years old and located in a state where sports betting is legalized, you are eligible for the promo bet on one of the top credit card betting sites.
+By following the steps above, you can sign up for a new account and claim the DraftKings Promo Code welcome offer.
+Once you fund your account with $5, the promotion applies instantly to your account.
+When that happens, you are ready to place your first bet on one of the top credit card betting sites.

-Make an initial wager of $5, and regardless of whether it wins or loses, you'll get $150 in bonus bets with the DraftKings Promo Code offer.
-If that first wager does win, you'll keep the earnings just like you would on a regular bet.
+Whether that first $5 bet wins or loses, you can take comfort in the fact that you'll get your $150 in bonus bets by using the DraftKings Promo Code.
+Even if your initial $5 wager wins, you still get to keep the earnings and all of the glory that comes along with it.

-You are not able to withdraw your $150 in bonus bets once you get them.
-However, the winnings that are earned with those bonus bets can certainly be withdrawn from your account.
+Those $150 in bonus bets you get from the DraftKings welcome offer cannot be withdrawn immediately.
+They have a one-time playthrough requirement, which means that you need to put them into action before being able to withdraw those winnings.

 Bet $5, Get $150 With The DraftKings Promo Code

-With so many different events on Thursday's sports calendar, there is no shortage of markets to place your first $5 wager on.
-Not only are there so many games, but these are playoff games with so much intensity attached to them.
-You can bet on NBA odds, NHL odds, NBA Championship odds, or Stanley Cup odds.
-In addition, the NFL Draft starts tonight, which marks the beginning of a new season.
+Alright, let's start putting these bonus bets to good use.
+The weekend has plenty of betting opportunities with NBA odds and NHL odds for playoff matchups, full slates of MLB odds to bet on, and the NFL draft futures for the last day of the draft.
+What a great time to get started on your sports betting journey on a top PayPal betting sites with so many exciting moments and endless possibilities.

-Before you bet on any of these markets, sign up with the DraftKings Promo Code and create an account on one of the best sports betting sites.
-When you finally do sign up and fund your new account, place your initial $5 wager in order to get $150 in bonus bets.
+Before you start placing these bets, sign up with the DraftKings Promo Code link above to create a new account with one of the best sportsbooks in the business.
+Upon signing up, you'll want to fund your account and place a $5 wager on one of these marquee events over the weekend in order to get your $150 in bonus bets.
+Take those bonus bets and start a run that builds up your bankroll heading into summer.

-Once you place that initial $5 wager using the DraftKings Promo Code, give a look at the promotions tab.
-Underneath that tab, you will find many other great promotions that you can take advantage of to build up your bankroll.
+Once you place that first $5 wager using the DraftKings Promo Code offer for your $150 in bonus bets, don't forget to check out the promotions tab for more chances to take advantage of all that DraftKings has to offer – and you might get some extra money in the process.

 This article is part of our Betting Promotions series.